Hiker Shuttle Service

 Evolution Loop

-BOOK NOW Dates Overview Itinerary Resources The Evolution Loop begins at the Bishop Pass trailhead and ends at the Piute Pass trailhead.
-This 54-mile loop packs in many of our favorite spots.
-We hike over Bishop Pass and enter Kings Canyon National Park.
-Then we drop into Le Conte Canyon and meet up with the … Read more
+BOOK NOW 2026 Dates Overview Itinerary Resources Trip Overview: Evolution Loop Backpacking Trip The Evolution Loop Backpacking Trip begins at the Bishop Pass trailhead and ends at the Piute Pass trailhead, forming a spectacular 54-mile circuit through some of the Sierra Nevada’s most stunning country.
+This route includes many of our favorite alpine highlights—high passes, … Read more

 Banner Peak Climb